 Once, when asked about the abundance of text in his work, Ed Ruscha explained, “I just happened to paint words like someone else paints flowers.”
 Indeed, language remains the artist’s most consistent subject, one whose form and meaning he has continuously explored over more than six decades.

-In 1961, one year after completing his studies at the Chouinard Art Institute (now CalArts) in Los Angeles, where he trained as a commercial illustrator, Ruscha spent several months traveling through Europe.
+In 1961, one year after completing his studies at the Chouinard Art Institute (now CalArts) in Los Angeles, where he had initially enrolled as a commercial art student, Ruscha spent several months traveling through Europe.
 For Zone, produced while he was in Paris, Ruscha placed a found scrap of paper, shaped vaguely like a US state, under the work’s evenly spaced title.
 It captures not only his interest in the collages of Kurt Schwitters, particularly the German artist’s use of discarded materials, but also the influence of his apprenticeship at a small press, where he learned to handset type, in 1958.